forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Resources Comments on Global Laws and Covenants
 ##### Saul 2011
 Matthew Saul, The Normative Status of Self-Determination in International Law: A Formula for Uncertainty in the Scope and Content of the Right?, Human Rights Law Review, Volume 11, Issue 4, December 2011, Pages 609–644, https://doi.org/10.1093/hrlr/ngr025

+## Opinions and Articles

+* *31 Years of Independence: A Time to Reflect and to Dream* By Ihor Zhdanov.
+Published Aug.
+24 at 11:06 am